 As discussed above, organisations must tailor their compliance programmes to address their risks, including those presented by the location of operations, industry sector, competitiveness of the market, regulatory landscape, client profile, number and nature of third-party business partners, and touchpoints with foreign governments and officials.
-But as the business changes, so must a company's assessment of its risks and, as a result, its compliance programme.
-Neither can be static, and both must evolve based on continuously updated operational data from across the organisation.
-A company's ability to review its compliance programme and ensure it is not 'stale' can influence prosecutorial decision-making.
+But as the business changes, so must a company's assessment of its risks and, as a result, its compliance programme: neither can be static, and both must evolve based on continuously updated operational data from across the organisation.
+A company's ability to review its compliance programme and ensure it is not 'stale' can influence prosecutorial decision-making.11 local level.
+Decisions regarding the location and subject matter of audits, the frequency of auditing and monitoring activities, and investments in technology platforms and solutions to enable the monitoring of processes and transactions are all guided by management's understanding and prioritisation of its risks.